pphaneuf/pphaneuf.github.io/_rccars/tyres.md

 glue he recommends, gluing all four tyres takes less than a minute (it's easier after the sidewalls are already hard).
 Just keep "topping it up".

-If you don't do it every run, at least check for peeling.
+If you don't do it every run, at least check for peeling (foam coming unglued from the wheel itself).
 That can give the car random tendencies, even if it doesn't chunk during the run!